LittleLittleCloud/llm-canvas/doc/support_message_type.md

 }
 ```

-This message structure enables LLM Canvas to provide rich visualization of tool interactions and complex conversation flows in its web interface.
+This message structure enables LLM Canvas to provide rich visualization of tool interactions, image content, and complex conversation flows in its web interface.